irin-b/Capstone_Screening_Mammography_Breast_Cancer_Detection/README.md

 How to run the experiment?

-There are 4 utility modules created in this project to help automate machine learning pipeline from image preprocessing to model evaluation
+There are 4 utility modules created in this project to help automate machine learning pipeline from image preprocessing to model evaluation.
+To use them in your notebook or script, place them in the same folder and import them by name.

 - data_splitter.py is mainly used to provide consistent data partitioning into training, calibration, and test sets.
 - data_loader.py contains the data generator classes that are used to read, preprocess and genearate image data with or without their corresponding target label to be used in batch training.